Compressing and Indexing Aligned Readsets: Proof Sketch for Theorem

-\begin{definition}[Gagie, Manzini and Sir\'en, 2017] A directed, edge-labelled graph $G$ is a {\em \WG} if there is an ordering of the nodes such that nodes with in-degree 0 precede those with positive in-degree and, for any pair of edges \(e = (u, v)\) and \(e' = (u', v')\) labelled $a$ and $a'$ respectively, the following monotonicity properties hold:
+\ignore{Gagie, Manzini and Sir\'en~\cite{gagie2017wheeler} defined a Wheeler graph to be a directed multigraph whose edges are labelled with characters from a totally-ordered alphabet and whose vertices can be totally ordered such that those with in-degree 0 precede those with positive in-degree and, for any pair of edges $e = (u, v)$ and $e' = (u', v')$ labelled $a$ and $a'$ respectively, \begin{itemize} \item if $a \prec a'$ then $v < v'$, \item if $a = a'$ and $u < u'$ then $v \leq v'$. \end{itemize} We call such an order on the vertices a Wheeler order.}